theKidOfArcrania/personal-website-mirror/source/_posts/gctf.md

 an xor.
 I automated this whole thing with the python script mentioned before at the very top.
 QED.

+EDIT: I forgot to also mention, they reversed ONLY the top digits of the hash value of each byte as well, so `a1b2c3d456` would become `51d2c3b4a6`.
+I think they did that so that the resulting encrypted code would not be too obvious.

 ### Running the network service
 There was a slight hiccup when I was trying to run the network service.
 Apparently, they wanted you to solve a lot keys before spitting out the flag.
 I